AAP, BJP accuse each other of manipulating electoral rolls ahead of Delhi elections

 Aam Aadmi Party MP Sanjay Singh accused the Bharatiya Janata Party of attempting to remove his wife’s name from the voter list.

-The Aam Aadmi Party and Bharatiya Janata Party on Sunday accused each other of manipulating the Delhi electoral roll ahead of Assembly elections in the capital, reported The Hindu.
+The Aam Aadmi Party and Bharatiya Janata Party on Sunday accused each other of manipulating the Delhi electoral roll ahead of the Assembly elections in the capital, reported The Hindu.

 Aam Aadmi Party chief Arvind Kejriwal said the BJP was trying to secure an unfair advantage in the upcoming polls, which are expected by February.